Respect. Now. Always. support

 How to report sexual assault or sexual harassment

-You can report sexual assault to the police, who will ask you about the incident and discuss the possibility of a criminal investigation.
+You can also report to the police, who will ask you about the incident and discuss the possibility of a criminal investigation.
 You have the option of contacting your nearest Police Station, or you can complete a Sexual Assault Reporting Options (SARO) questionnaire.
+Please visit the NSW Police sexual assault information webpage to find out more about reporting to the NSW Police.
+You can also access a SARO questionnaire from this site.

 How to make a complaint to the university